ldrobnik/drobnik.writing/src/data/blognotes/polish-alexandrine.md

 > What should I do with the Polish alexandrine passages?

 When translating Polish works into English, most translators choose to replace *trzynastozgłoskowiec* with iambic pentameter.
-This makes sense — each is the signature metric line of the respective language.
+That makes sense — each is the signature metric line of the respective language.

 It didn’t feel right in the case of VOSTOK though.
-Its Polishness was such a crucial part of the book I decided to retain many Polish names or even swearwords.
-So why replace its most Polish part with an Anglo-Saxon equivalent?
+The Polishness of the book was such a crucial part it that I decided to retain many Polish names or even swearwords, so why replace its most Polish part with an Anglo-Saxon equivalent?

 [<img src="vostok-cover.jpg" alt="A book cover: Vostok by Łukasz Drobnik.
 Rows of pink triangles against a white background.
 In the top part, the title and author’s name in a black, geometric font">](https://drobnik.co/vostok)
 <sup>VOSTOK is available as paperback, hardcover, and e-book</sup>